Blockchain Tutorial for Beginners

 It is through this linkage mechanism that the blockchain guarantees itself reliability; once data is written, it cannot be tampered with.
 It is like history, what happens is what happens, and it can never be changed again.

-Each block is connected to the previous one, which is where the name "blockchain" comes from.
+Each block is connected to the previous block, which is where the name "blockchain" comes from.

 V. Mining